-Fatemeh will be working as a master’s student with Dr. Shayan Sharif in the Pathobiology Department to enhance immunity against avian influenza virus in chickens, a disease with devastating impacts for both agri-food systems and human health.
+Fatemeh is studying as a master’s student with Dr. Shayan Sharif in the Pathobiology Department to enhance immunity against avian influenza virus in chickens, a disease with devastating impacts for both agri-food systems and human health.